PALLET RACK SYSTEM INSPECTION SERVICE

 Identify & Reduce Risk To Prevent Loss

-As part of our complete inspection process, we will examine the condition of each pallet rack component, including the following items:
+As part of our complete pallet rack damage inspection, our racking inspectors will examine the condition of each pallet rack component, including the following items:

 - Anchors – To ensure they are not loose or broken off